-Muscle tension can trigger tension-type headaches.
-If you're feeling tense, apply heat or ice to soothe sore neck and shoulder muscles.
-Use a heating pad set on low, a hot water bottle, a warm compress or a hot towel.
-A hot bath or shower may help, too.
-If you'd rather use ice, wrap the ice pack in a cloth to protect your skin.
+Tense muscles can trigger tension-type headaches.
+Apply heat or ice to relieve tense neck and shoulder muscles.
+Use a heating pad set on low, a hot water bottle, a hot shower or bath, a warm compress, or a hot towel.
+Or apply an ice pack (wrapped in a cloth) or a cool washcloth across the forehead.

 Massage also can relieve muscle tension — and sometimes headache pain.
-Gently massage your temples, scalp, neck and shoulders with your fingertips.
-Or ask someone else to do the honors.
+Gently massage your temples, scalp, neck and shoulders with your fingertips, or gently stretch your neck.

 Take time to unwind every day.
 Try this deep-breathing exercise:

-- Lie down on your back or sit comfortably with your feet flat on the floor and your hands in your lap.
+- Lie down on your back or sit comfortably with your feet flat on the floor; hands in your lap.

 - Imagine yourself in a peaceful place, perhaps a beach or quiet forest.
 Keep this scene in your mind.

-- Focus on inhaling and exhaling slowly and deeply for 10 minutes or more.
+- Inhale and exhale slowly and deeply for at least 10 minutes.